-Another way toestablish trust when building a feedback culture is encouraging the habit of giving positive feedback often: spending more time showing appreciation through public praise and highlighting the good work an employee does.
-This will prevent your employees from conflating receiving feedback with only getting constructive feedback -- and they will see that the more constructive feedback is coming from a place of care.
+Another way to establish trust when building a feedback culture is encouraging the habit of giving positive feedback often: spending more time showing appreciation through public praise and highlighting the good work an employee or team member does.
+This will prevent your employees from conflating receiving feedback with only getting constructive feedback — and they will see that the more constructive feedback is coming from a place of care.

-Public praise can happen anywhere from an all-hands meeting to a department meeting -- but it can be tricky to integrate that company-wide as you grow.
+Public praise can happen anywhere from an all-hands meeting to a department or team meeting — but it can be tricky to integrate that company-wide as you grow.
 Invest in a performance management system like Lattice, which will not only post all the praise in one place for the whole company to see, but can be integrated into company tools like Slack: